Ahmadmosadq1/holbertonschool-low_level_programming/singly_linked_lists/README.md

 2-add_node.c:

-f I have a pointer called head, which points to a value like x (e.g. head = &x), and I pass it to a function as fun(int *head), then:
+- this task assums the list already has a NULL so we only create a new node and assign its ptr to node to the next old node. f I have a pointer called head, which points to a value like x (e.g. head = &x), and I pass it to a function as fun(int *head), then:

 I'm only passing a copy of the address of x